tedneward/Research/content/distribution/orleans.md

   * `Configure<ClusterOptions>`: looks like this sets up identifiers for how the cluster and silo is advertised or negotiates around names. **Investigate: How would multiple services identify?**
   * `Configure<EndpointOptions>`: how do interfaces and endpoints relate to one another?
   * `ConfigureApplicationparts`: looks like this is how the implementation actually gets registered with the silo/runtime
   * `ConfigureLogging`: pretty self-explanatory, wonder if I can set up multiple logging endpoints; guessing I just make multiple `logging.Add...()` calls or something.

+  Documentation has a [list of options](https://dotnet.github.io/orleans/docs/host/configuration_guide/list_of_options_classes.html) for reference purposes.

   During the build, an interesting step shows up: `Orleans.CodeGenerator - command-line = SourceToSource /Users/tedneward/Projects/Exploration.git/Orleans/GrainImpls/obj/Debug/net5.0/GrainImpls.orleans.g.args.txt`; want to bet it's generating server-side proxy arond the interfaces referenced?